Take the Prediabetes Quiz. One of Three Americans Are Prediabetic. Are You?

 If you have any doubts how effective lifestyle changes can be, consider what Alaska is doing.

-Alaska has an online program aimed at reducing the incidence of prediabetes and diabetes.
+Alaska has an online program for reducing the incidence of prediabetes and diabetes.
 It guides participants in making some of the basic lifestyle changes enumerated above.

 Here are the outcomes: